koraixayo/RedChillies-IP/PLAY_Whitepaper.md

-How is market traded + liquidity provided – Conditional Tokens?
+*How is market traded + liquidity provided – Conditional Tokens?*

-Users can use ZIL token to buy the prediction shares on “option/condition” of market.
+Users can use PLAY token to buy the prediction shares on “option/condition” of market.
 Users can trade their prediction share any time before market gets expired or resolved.
 When expired or resolved, only the “correct” prediction shares can be redeemed for value 1.

-Prediction Shares can be traded in this format.
+Prediction Shares can be traded to any verified markets of PredictionDEX.

 Users can provide liquidity to the market to receives “their contribution %” of 80% of 2.5% of all trades.

 [info on trading + liquidity]

-A source of revenue is generated through 1 process before 24 hours of market expiration time or immediately when resolved by “condition met”: (a) Bidding on NFT Game Page ownership – starts with 20 ZIL (threshold).
+A source of revenue is generated through 1 process before 24 hours of market expiration time or immediately when resolved by “condition met”: (a) Bidding on NFT Game Page ownership – starts with 100 PLAY (threshold).
 Bid winner can choose either “Game page Ownership” or “Fresh Minting Coupon”.

 If there is no Game page ownership, NFT goes into “Un-minted NFT Pool”.
 The bid amount goes to Oracle + Governor.

-How is market resolved?
+*How is market resolved?*

 Markets are resolved by 2 processes: (a) Market Expiration Condition (b) Market Resolution Met Condition